Cult Wines International buys a variety of collectible wines from private individuals each year.

 – Red wines must retain their color and must be clean and clear of all floating sediment when allowed to rest.

 3. Typically, the types of wines we purchase are: French wines, Italian reds, Napa & Sonoma wines, Port, rare whites and Australian Syrah.

-Here are a list of brands we are always purchasing:
+Here is a list of producers we are always interested in purchasing: